 - Evaluations or Diagnostic Reports.

 - General Release Form — Print the form and give it to your health care provider to complete.
-The provider may mail or fax the form directly to Disability Resources, or scan it and email to firstname.lastname@example.org.
+The provider may mail or fax the form directly to Center for Accessible Resources, or scan it and email to firstname.lastname@example.org.

-- Please contact Disability Resources if you need to obtain records from High School Records offices or Social Security.
+- Please contact Center for Accessible Resources if you need to obtain records from High School Records offices or Social Security.

 - Make copies of all documentation for your own records.